usepolvo/usepolvo-docs/src/guide/getting-started/overview.md

 ## Supported Integrations

-Currently, usepolvo supports integrations with:
+Currently, polvo supports integrations with:

 - Stripe
 - HubSpot

 We're continuously working on adding more integrations.
 Check our changelog for updates.

-## Why Choose usepolvo?
+## Why Choose polvo?

 1. **Simplicity**: Reduce the complexity of working with multiple APIs.
 2. **Consistency**: Use the same patterns across different integrations.